coralieco/workshop-git-rebase/README.md

 - let's checkout on paragraph_1

 ```
-$ git checkout poem
+$ git checkout paragraph_1
 ```

  with `git log` we see that there is a `bad` commit to remove on the branch.

  I use `git rebase interative` to drop this commit.

- Start it with the last commit you want to retain as-is:
+ The git-rebase doc explains "Start it with the last commit you want to retain as-is":

 ```
 $ git rebase -i <after-this-commit>